JustHelixia/mkdocs/docs/proxmox.md

 ### Life saving Proxmox commands
 #### Manualy shutdown LXC containers
-Life saving commands if container does not respond in the Proxmox GUI.
+Life saving commands if a container does not respond in the Proxmox GUI.

 1. Connect to the CLI of your Proxmox server
 2. Then list the containers: `pct list`